Feastio

 Final Thoughts

-While exploring the Texas Wine Trail was our focus, we also visited a German brewery, a whiskey distillery, a speakeasy for happy hour, and several bakeries and restaurants.
+While exploring the Texas Wine Trail has been our focus, we've focus has been on e also visited Altstadt Brewers Distillery, a speakeasy for happy hour, bakeries, and restaurants.

 • Kuhlman Cellars wine tasting